GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/04.831-840/05.Sleep-Not/docs.md

 ---
+title: |
-title: 835.
-Sleep Not
+    835. Sleep Not - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 835.
+Sleep Not.
+Sleep not, soldier of the cross; Foes are lurking all around: Look not here to find repose; This is but thy battle ground.
+    keywords:  |
-    keywords: Christ in Song, Sleep Not, Sleep not, soldier of the cross,
+        Christ in Song, adventhymnals, advent hymnals, Sleep Not, Sleep not, soldier of the cross.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 835. SLEEP NOT
+####  Christ in Song,

 ```txt
 1.